JeremyBYU/bpyproj/README.md

 ### Install Dependencies

 Install dependencies by clicking the button `Install Dependencies`.
 If it was a success a message will pop up letting you know.
 If a failure occurs a message box will pop up providing instructions.
-Note special instruction for windows follow.
+Note special instruction for Windows OS follow.

 Windows: